Multiple Mechanisms for Emerging Conductance Plateaus in Fractional Quantum Hall States

-\textit{Introduction.---} The oldest known examples of topological states of matter are the quantum Hall states in a two-dimensional electron gas (2DEG) subject to a strong magnetic field \cite{PhysRevLett.45.494,PhysRevLett.49.405,RevModPhys.82.3045}.
+\textit{Introduction.---} The oldest known examples of topological states of matter are quantum Hall states in a two-dimensional electron gas (2DEG) subject to a strong magnetic field \cite{PhysRevLett.45.494,PhysRevLett.49.405,RevModPhys.82.3045}.
 These gapped bulk phases have chiral edge modes \cite{PhysRevD.13.3398,Volkov1985} carrying both charge and energy \cite{PhysRevB.25.2185,PhysRevB.41.12838,PhysRevB.43.11025}.
-In simple cases, such as the Laughlin states \cite{PhysRevLett.50.1395}, these modes can be co-propagating.
-The situation becomes more interesting when counter-propagating modes appear, either due to topological constraints \cite{PhysRevLett.64.220,Kane1994} (e.g.\ hole-conjugate $\nu=2/3$ filling fraction) or due to edge reconstruction \cite{PhysRevB.49.8227,Wang2013}.
-Therefore, for a given bulk topological order a number of edge models can be found which are consistent with the bulk-boundary correspondence.
-Moreover, the edge modes can be coherent or experience different degree of charge and thermal equilibration can exist, which give rise to a rich zoo of scenarios.
-Distinguishing between them based on an experimentally relevant diagnostic in a single device is an important and interesting avenue.
+In simple cases, such as the Laughlin states \cite{PhysRevLett.50.1395}, these modes co-propagate.
+The situation becomes more intriguing when counter-propagating modes appear, either due to topological constraints \cite{PhysRevLett.64.220,Kane1994} (for hole-like bulk filling, e.g.\ $\nu=2/3$ \cite{PhysRevLett.64.220,Wen1990,McD1991,West1992,Kane1994}) or due to edge reconstruction \cite{PhysRevB.49.8227,Wang2013}.
+The edge modes can be unequilibrated \cite{Kane1994,Wang2013} or experience different degree of charge and thermal equilibration \cite{PhysRevB.101.075308,Protopopov2017}, giving rise to a whole zoo of scenarios for a given bulk topological order --- a challenging problem to resolve.